anysphere/anysphere-messaging/research/pir/pir.md

   - uses SEAL
   - what addra uses
   - uses BFV as a black box
+  - feels like the easiest thing to implement!!!! i like it. maybe not ideal but good thing to start with at least.
   - request size: ???
   - server runtime: ???
   - multi: ???